fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkProblems.rst

 .. |CUTEstWarning| replace::
 		   The external packages CUTEst and pycutest must be installed to run this data set.
-At present, this is only available for linux systems.
-		   See :ref:`CUTEst` for details.
+See :ref:`external-instructions` for details.

 .. |MantidWarning| replace::
 		   The external package Mantid must be installed to run this data set.
-See :ref:`InstallMantid` for details.
+See :ref:`external-instructions` for details.